MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 * install.packages("ggplot2")
 </details>

-* After installing the libraries, you still need to load them.
-This is where copying the instructions into an R script is so helpful. simply highlight the 3 lines 12-14 and then hold CTRL+ENTER or click the "Run" button at the top-right of the Script tab.
+<li> After installing the libraries, you still need to load them.
+This is where copying the instructions into an R script is so helpful. simply highlight the 3 lines 12-14 and then hold CTRL+ENTER or click the "Run" button at the top-right of the Script tab. </li>

-* It's time to upload the CSV files we cleaned earlier.
+<li> It's time to upload the CSV files we cleaned earlier. </li>
 </ol>
 ## Cleaning